-First Time in College (FTIC) students StartSmart@CF by attending an in-person Orientation Session.
+First Time in College (FTIC) students StartSmart@CF by attending an in-person orientation session.
 At orientation, you will meet with your assigned First-Year Success Specialist (FYS), receive an advising syllabus which helps to define student and advisor roles and responsibilities, and receive assistance with course selection and registration.
-After orientation, continue to meet with your assigned FYS for services such as pathway guidance and future term registration.
-You may make an appointment with your assigned FYS by using Calendly or by calling the Advising Center.
-We offer appointments in-person, by phone, or via Zoom.
-After earning 15 credits, FTIC students transition to an Educational Advisor.
+After orientation, continue to meet with your assigned educational advisor for services such as pathway guidance and future term registration.
+You may make an appointment with your assigned educational advisor by using Calendly or by calling the Advising Center.
+We offer appointments in-person, by phone or via Zoom.
+After earning 15 credits, FTIC students transition to an educational advisor assigned based on the selected pathway.